tyjawe/web-presentation/_posts/1004-01-03-happyPath.md

 # commit your files
 $ git commit -m "This is a message that should explain the code in the commit"

-# without the -m your default editor will open.
+# without the -m your default editor will open
 # this will allow you to type a longer message
 $ git commit
 ```